junior-surawutp/min_var/README.md

 In order to find a good strategy on holding asset, we need data from the past to find mean return and covariance between assets, and also test it with data future, which is the same as train-test splitting in data.
 Even though, more training data tend to provide more accuracy, so more favorable, it also included data during economic crisis which does not happen often.
 I wonder if this affects accuracy on the model of mean return and covariance.
 So, in this project, I’m going to find optimal period of train and test data for accurate outcome of mean return, and also investigate effect of economic crisis if it is included in train data.

+I use minimal variance optimization to find optimal period of train and test data, and also the least possible fluctuation we can exposed to.
+Then, I further apply mean-variance optimization on this optimal condition, to find whether trading off with more target return with exposed more fluctuation worth doing or not.

 ## Methodology

 All data process on **Python**, mainly using package **Pandas**, and also **Matplotlib** for plotting graph.